langbart/timor.report/inst/timor_report.knit.md

 After Covid, both the South and North coasts were characterized by a consistent increase in the price per kg of catch, but while in the North the trend kept increasing, the South Coast showed a quick drop in the average price.

 (ref:MarketValue) **Mean market value (USD) per kg of the catch.** Mean market value (USD) per kg of the catch for Atauro island (grey), north coast (red) and south coast (light blue), during the period of January 2019 to December 2021.
-The shaded area around the time series represent the 95% confidence interval.
-The line shows the local polynomial regression.
-The grey shaded area define the COVID-19 pandemic period, starting from the lockdown on 28 March 2020.
+The shaded areas around the time series represent the 95% confidence interval.
+The lines are the local polynomial regression.
+The grey shaded area defines the COVID-19 pandemic period, starting from the lockdown on 28 March 2020.

 <div class="figure">
 <img src="/Users/lore/My Drive/WorldFish/timor.report/inst/timor_report_files/figure-html/MarketValue-1.png" alt="(ref:MarketValue)" width="624" />
 <p class="caption">(\#fig:MarketValue)(ref:MarketValue)</p>
 </div>

 (ref:ValueGear) **Mean market value (USD) per kg of the catch of the most used gear types.** Mean market value (USD) per kg of the catch in gill nets, hand lines, long lines, and spear guns during the period of April 2019 to December 2021.
-The shaded area around the time series represent the 95% confidence interval.
-The line shows the local polynomial regression.
-The grey shaded area define the COVID-19 pandemic period, starting from the lockdown on 28 March 2020.
+The shaded areas around the time series represent the 95% confidence interval.
+The lines are the local polynomial regression.
+The grey shaded area defines the COVID-19 pandemic period, starting from the lockdown on 28 March 2020.
 The y-axis has free scaling for every gear type.

 <div class="figure">
 <img src="/Users/lore/My Drive/WorldFish/timor.report/inst/timor_report_files/figure-html/ValueGear-1.png" alt="(ref:ValueGear)" width="624" />
 <p class="caption">(\#fig:ValueGear)(ref:ValueGear)</p>
 </div>

 (ref:ValueFish) **Mean market value (USD) per kg of the catch of the most frequently caught functional groups** in Atauro Island (grey), north coast (red) and south coast (light blue), during the period of January 2019 to December 2021.
-The shaded area around the time series represent the 95% confidence interval.
-The line shows the local polynomial regression.
-The grey shaded area define the COVID-19 pandemic period, starting from the lockdown on 28 March 2020.
+The shaded areas around the time series represent the 95% confidence interval.
+The lines are the local polynomial regression.
+The grey shaded area defines the COVID-19 pandemic period, starting from the lockdown on 28 March 2020.
 The y-axis has free scaling for every functional group.

 <div class="figure">
 <img src="/Users/lore/My Drive/WorldFish/timor.report/inst/timor_report_files/figure-html/ValueFish-1.png" alt="(ref:ValueFish)" width="672" />